thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

 1. Firmware binary
 ------------------

-The firmware file, ``/lib/firmware/intel/sof/sof-tgl.ri``, contains all DSP code and tables.
+The firmware file, ``/lib/firmware/intel/sof/sof-tgl.ri`` (example location for Intel Tiger Lake), contains all DSP code and tables.
 On PCI devices, the firmware can only be signed by an Intel production key which prevents community users from installing their own firmware.
 Notable exceptions include Google Chromebooks and Up2/Up-Extreme boards, where the *community key* is used.

 The Intel ME (Management Engine) is responsible for authentication of the firmware, whether it is signed by an Intel production key (consumer